Audentio/deployrjs/README.md

 # Deployr
-just spec at this point

 ### What?
 deployr allows quickly bootstrapping a deployment server that listens to github web hooks and does whatever you want whenever an action occurs.
 This includes system commands and/or arbitrary JS

-*Requirements:* git, nodejs

 ### How?